berend/pyiban/README.md

 validate and generate IBANs

 Right now this only supports validating and creating german IBANs.
 It will be enhanced to cover all IBANs out there.

 ## Install

 you can easily install pyiban with pip:

-    pip install pyiban
+    $ pip install pyiban

 ## Usage

     from pyiban import get_iban

     country = "DE"
     bank_code = 37040044
     account_number = 532013000

     generated_iban = get_iban(country_code=country,
                               bank_code=bank_code,
                               account_number=account_number)

 ## Run tests

-pyiban comes with some tests, actually currently only one (what a shame!).
-If you are tinkering with it and want to if you broke something just run
+`pyiban` comes with some tests.
+If you are tinkering with it and want to check if you broke something just run

-    tox
+    $ tox

 ## Changelog

 ### V0.2